aureuserp/dev-docs/src/master/architecture/frontend.md

 - **Minimal JavaScript**: Provides a simple yet powerful way to add dynamic behavior without the overhead of a full JavaScript framework.
 - **Declarative Syntax**: Offers Vue-like reactivity in a minimal package.

-Alpine.js is particularly useful for dropdowns, modals, and UI state management in Aureus ERP.
+Alpine.js is particularly useful for dropdowns, modals, and UI state management in AureusERP.

 ## Tailwind CSS